JongseobBaek/inet/doc/src/developers-guide/ch-ipv4.rst

 Before sending the datagram on a specific interface, the :ned:`Ipv4` module checks if the packet length is smaller than the ``MTU`` of the interface.
 If not, then the datagram is fragmented.
-When the :ttt:§Don’t Fragment§ flag forbids fragmentation, an ``Destination Unreachable`` ICMP error is generated with the ``Fragmentation Error (5)`` error code.
+When the ``Don’t Fragment`` flag forbids fragmentation, an ``Destination Unreachable`` ICMP error is generated with the ``Fragmentation Error (5)`` error code.